JordanAnthonyKing/japanese/japanese.md

 These are the only exceptions

-<a id="orga12b443"></a>
+<a id="org494410b"></a>

 # Lesson 6: Japanese &ldquo;adjectives&rdquo;

+<a id="org499e196"></a>

+## い-adjectives, verb adjectives, and な-adjectives

 Japanese adjectives are not the same as English adjectives.
 As we have learned Japanese sentences come in three kinds, depending on the type of engine they have.
 As a reminder they are:

--   う - verb - A does B
+-   う - verb - A **does** B
--   だ - noun - A is B
+-   だ - noun - A **is** B
--   い - &ldquo;adjective&rdquo; - A is B
+-   い - &ldquo;adjective&rdquo; - A **is** B

 The truth is that all three of these types of engines can be used like adjectives.

-Let&rsquo;s start with the first one, the one we refer to as an adjective in English, the い engine:
+Let&rsquo;s start with the first one, the one we refer to as an adjective in English, the い-engine:

 > ぺんがあかい - Pen is red

-An important note, あかい does not mean &rsquo;red&rsquo;, it means &rsquo;is red&rsquo;. あか means red.
+An important note, 「あかい」 does not mean &rsquo;red&rsquo;, it means &rsquo;is red&rsquo;. 「あか」 means red.

-If we swap the order of ぺんが and あかい then we can take this い engine, and now use it not as the primary engine, but as a secondary engine.
+If we swap the order of 「ぺんが」 and 「あかい」 then we can take this い-engine, and now use it not as the primary engine, but as a secondary engine.
 This would not be a complete sentence however without a new engine, for example, a new (primary) い engine.

 > あかいぺんがちいさい - Red pen is small